- Home/

 Before disassembling, check to see if all your equipment is unplugged!
 This is even more crucial for commercial gyms, where there are a lot of machines to move.

 Label the disassembled pieces properly using masking tape and a marker.
-You don’t want to lose any nuts and bolts or mix them up with an elliptical’s!
+You don’t want to lose any nuts and bolts or get them mixed up with an elliptical’s!
 It’s also a good idea to take photos of the equipment and its pieces to make it easier to reassemble them later.

 ☞ Also read: How to move heavy appliances